meabed/graphql-upload-ts/README.md

 [Clients implementing the GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec#client) upload files as [`Upload` scalar](#class-graphqlupload) query or mutation variables.
 Their resolver values are promises that resolve [file upload details](#type-fileupload) for processing and storage.
 Files are typically streamed into cloud storage but may also be stored in the filesystem.

-### Express
+### Express.js

-Minimalistic code example showing how to bring arbitrary GraphQL data along with the file stream and save it to an S3 bucket.
+Minimalistic code example showing how to upload a file along with arbitrary GraphQL data and save it to an S3 bucket.

 Express.js middleware.
 You must put it before the main GraphQL sever middleware.
-Also, **make sure there is no other Express.js middleware which parses "multipart/form-data"** HTTP requests before the `graphqlUploadExpress` middleware!
+Also, **make sure there is no other Express.js middleware which parses `multipart/form-data`** HTTP requests before the `graphqlUploadExpress` middleware!

 ```js
 const express = require("express");